 UV rays are strongest from 10 a.m. to 4 p.m.
 So limit how much you’re outdoors during that time.
 If you do head outside, cover up with a wide brimmed hat, sunglasses with UV protection and clothes made with tightly woven fabric.
 And protect your skin with sunscreen.

 You should put sunscreen on 15-30 minutes before going outside.
 To fully cover your body, you need to use two tablespoons of sunscreen.
 It’s important to apply sunscreen under your clothes, since UV rays can go through light fabrics.
 And don’t forget spots like the top of your feet or tips of your ears.
-Again, yes, this is important to do even when it’s cloudy.
+Again, yes, wearing sunscreen is important even when it’s cloudy.

 Myth #3: I have naturally dark skin, so the sunscreen with the lowest SPF will work fine for me.